 Many students complete their undergraduate degrees and realize, upon entering the workforce, that they lack necessary knowledge and skills in personal finance.
-Pairing a minor in personal finance with any Texas Tech University major will enable students to graduate with the basic understanding they need to set and realize personal financial goals and avoid unnecessary risk and debt.
-No matter the major chosen, the personal finance minor is online, allowing students greatly needed flexibility and freedom.
+Pairing a minor in Personal Finance with any Texas Tech University major will enable students to graduate with the basic understanding they need to set and realize personal financial goals and avoid unnecessary risk and debt.
+No matter the major chosen, the Personal Finance minor is online, allowing students greatly needed flexibility and freedom.

 What if you could launch your career with the skills to make great decisions about your personal income, and use the same skills to enhance your employability?
-Choose a Studies in Personal Finance minor to pair with any Texas Tech University major and you will have the opportunity to learn the skills you need to successfully manage your personal finances, help others manage theirs, and enhance your career opportunities.
-By earning your bachelor's degree, you are already making an investment in yourself; with the tools and knowledge you will gain from a Studies in Personal Finance minor, you will be able to make the most of your investment in the future.
+Choose a Personal Finance minor to pair with any Texas Tech University major and you will have the opportunity to learn the skills you need to successfully manage your personal finances, help others manage theirs, and enhance your career opportunities.
+By earning your bachelor's degree, you are already making an investment in yourself; with the tools and knowledge you will gain from a Personal Finance minor, you will be able to make the most of your investment in the future.
 Courses will cover information on understanding the intricacies of basic finance skills, the consumer credit process, investing, and the skills you need to make and achieve a financial plan for your life.

 - 18 credit hours, can be completed in one year or less.